Zhenye-Na/blog/_posts/2022-04-23-java-development-tools-part-1.md

 ### Advanced Usage

-Some advanced use cases are related to specific tests based on the Operating System the Unit Tests is running on or the Java Runtime version it is using, etc. These are helpful if the logic in different OS is different or you have seperate logic for Java Runtime.
+Some advanced use cases are related to specific tests based on the Operating System the Unit Tests are running on or the Java Runtime version it is using, etc. These are helpful if the logic in different OS is different or you have separate logic for Java Runtime.

 #### Based on Operating System